 Once your Nile Cruise is over (usually early afternoon on the final day) head to the airport to catch a flight to one of Egypt’s best beach destinations.

-*We booked our Nile cruise through Viator who set us up with Love Egypt Tours.
+*We booked our Nile cruise through an online tour provider who set us up with Love Egypt Tours.
 If I were doing it again, I would go straight through Love Egypt.
 Their team was kind, professional, and incredibly knowledgeable about everything.
 Our guide, Abdul, was the best guide I have had anywhere.
 I’m by no means associated with the company, but can’t recommend them enough based on our experience.

 Day 10-13: Hit the Beaches